-Three-dimensional superimpositions of each subject with and without the OA in place were performed with airway changes calculated from the difference in measures with and without appliances in place.
+Three-dimensional superimpositions of each patient with and without the OA in place were performed with airway changes calculated from the difference in measures with and without appliances in place.

-These measures are associated with mandible/airway position: ANB, (skeletal classification) Wits, (anteroposterior jaw position): the position of the maxilla and mandible relative to each other and their relation to the occlusal plane.
-ODI (Overbite Depth Indicator): the plane connecting A point from B point to the mandibular plane angle plus or minus the palatal plane to Frankfurt horizontal plane, and the middle pharyngeal constrictor muscle vector length.^{5,22} (Appendix 1) Airway volume and upright awake minimal axial areas were measured; made from the calculated lateral cephalometric (2D) image from CBCT imaging.
+These measures are associated with mandible/airway position: ANB, (skeletal classification) WITS (anteroposterior jaw position): the position of the maxilla and mandible relative to each other and their relation to the occlusal plane.
+Overbite depth indicator (ODI): the plane connecting A point from B point to the mandibular plane angle plus or minus the palatal plane to Frankfurt horizontal plane, and the middle pharyngeal constrictor muscle vector length^{5,22} (Appendix 1).
+Airway volume and upright awake minimal axial areas were measured, made from the calculated lateral cephalometric (two-dimensional) image from CBCT.

-A disadvantage of practitioner accessibility using "in office" CBCT's is a necessity for upright awake posture during imaging instead of using a sleep functional CBCT/MRI.
-The authors believed an "average" airway measure with CBCT was perhaps a best compromise for assessment of axial volume.
-Hospital CT while supine is a source of high millisieverts and not available.
+A disadvantage of practitioner accessibility using inoffice CBCT is the need for upright awake posture during imaging instead of using a sleep functional CBCT/MRI.
+The authors thought an average airway measure with CBCT was perhaps a best compromise for assessment of axial volume.
+CT performed in the hospital with the patient supine is a source of high millisieverts and not available.